Radical Party of Oleh Liashko: Radical Party of Oleh Liashko

 it gained about 1% too little to clear the 5% election threshold and also did not win an electoral district seat.
 The party had participated in 65 single-mandate majority electoral districts.

 In the 2020 Ukrainian local elections 535 people won seats in local councils on behalf of the party, that is about 1.62% of the available seats.

+In 2022, in response to the Russian invasion of Ukraine, the leader of the party Oleg Liashko joined the Ukrainian army to fight in the war, for which he earned the nickname "Beast".
+In August 2023, the party announced that 34 out of its 582 regional deputies joined the Ukrainian army; two of the deputies died in combat - Eduard Pinchuk of the Sumy Oblast Council and Adriy Korniychuk of the Kostopil City Council.